timbslr/8-Bit-Breadboard-Computer/docs/instructionSet.md

 ## Pseudo-Instructions

 Some of the instructions/mnemonics in the upper tables have an asterisk, which means that they are pseudo-instructions.
-Pseudo-instructions are aren't hardcoded into the controller, instead they use other instructions of the system.
-Their purpose is to make programming for convenient by having to write less or more understandable code/mnemonics.
+Pseudo-instructions are aren't hardcoded into the controller and have no dedicated opcode, instead, they use other instructions of the ISA.
+Their purpose is to make programming more convenient by having to write less or more understandable instructions/code.
 Here is a list of all pseudo-instructions that were mentioned in the tables above, with their mapped instructions.

 | OpCode | mnemonic | Mapped Instruction                                                                             |